 As we were taking in the silence and peacefulness, a semi-truck appeared and sped past us.
 That sure what a sight and something we could hardly believe!
 After discussing it and then learning of the races that take place at that time of the year, we believe the semi was picking up the fuel tank that had been dropped off for the event.

 Evening Out in Wendover

-Once back to town, we headed out for a night in Wendover.
+Once back in town, we headed out for a night in Wendover.
 We ate at one of the buffets, something we haven’t done in a while.
-We have casinos and all you can eat buffet near our hometown in Indiana so it felt a little like home.
-Again we aren’t much into gambling, however we do enjoy seeing the different games, the fanciness of casinos and the overall look and feel of comparing each one.
+We have casinos and all-you-can-eat buffets near our hometown in Indiana so it felt a little like home.
+Again we aren’t much into gambling, however, we do enjoy seeing the different games, the fanciness of casinos, and the overall look and feel of comparing each one.

 Staying in Wendover gave us a nice location for the sightseeing we were doing and provided us with ample evening entertainment.
 It’s a unique little town that we might not have otherwise spent any time in.